RubyaAfrin/LogAnomaliesDetectionDL/README.md

 please read the contribution guidelines and policies in [CONTRIBUTING](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/CONTRIBUTING.md) file.

 ## How to run
+If you want to run this project on your local machine, please the following steps:

 * Download/Clone the repository and run the python file from ' Source code' folder in your local machine.
 OR
 * Use docker to run the scripts by following these steps:

-1. Step 1: Install [docker desktop](https://www.docker.com/get-started/) compatible with your machine.
+Step 1: Install [docker desktop](https://www.docker.com/get-started/) compatible with your machine.
-2. Step 2: Clone the repository of the project.
+Step 2: Clone the repository of the project.
 3. Step 3: Open the pc terminal and go tho folder of the cloned repository.
 4. Step 4: Run this command
 ```